Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/LNX-07/LNX_bash_scripting.md

 I created a directory called scripts1 with the mkdir command.
 I added this directory to the PATH variable, by using the command
 export PATH="/script1:$PATH", To check if directory is added I used the command echo $PATH.
 To permanently add to $PATH I added the export command to the end of the .bashrc file with the command vim ~/.bashrc.
+To safe this changes use the following command source ~/.bashrc

 Next I made a .sh file called firstscript with vi.
 With echo 'text' >> filename, the script appends text to the file.
 The script has no execute permission so I added this with the chmod u+x filename.
 To check if it works i run ./scriptname.